socketry/decode/readme.md

   - [Extract Symbols](https://socketry.github.io/decode/guides/extract-symbols/index) - This example demonstrates how to extract symbols using the index.
 An instance of <code class="language-ruby">Decode::Index</code> is used for loading symbols from source code files.
 These symbols are available as a flat list and as a trie structure.
 You can look up specific symbols using a reference using <code class="language-ruby">Decode::Index\#lookup</code>.

+  - [Ruby Documentation](https://socketry.github.io/decode/guides/ruby-documentation/index) - This guide covers documentation practices and pragmas supported by the Decode gem for documenting Ruby code.
+These pragmas provide structured documentation that can be parsed and used to generate API documentation and achieve complete documentation coverage.

 ## Releases

 Please see the [project releases](https://socketry.github.io/decode/releases/index) for all releases.